meg-gutshall/code-talk-requests-frontend/README.md

 [![Demo video](https://img.youtube.com/vi/z1_PU_QzOJI/0.jpg)](https://youtu.be/z1_PU_QzOJI)

-## Built With

-- Language: [JavaScript]
-- Build Tool: [Webpack] - More specifically, a static module bundler
-- Package Management System: [npm]
-- Precompiler: [Sass]
-- CSS Framework: [Bootstrap 4]
-- And don't forget good old HTML5 and CSS3! <3

 ## Web App Installation

 If you have all the requisite technologies for the [frontend](#built-with) and [backend][Code Talk Requests Backend -- Built With] already installed, you can follow the directions below.
-If not, you may want to skip down to the [Technology Installation](#technology-installation) section and then come back.
+If not, you may want to skip down to the [Technology Installation](#technology-installation) section of each repo and then come back.

 **This following includes installation and usage instructions for both frontend and backend repos.**